Modified: 6th Feb 2020 175

-Nowadays, the business world functions through a varied workforce in order to accelerate the pace of innovations and to attain new dimension of growth and expansion.
+Nowadays, the business world functions through a varied workforce in order to accelerate the pace of innovations and to attain a new dimension of growth and expansion.
 The fluctuations in market demand also necessitate the business organization to incorporate variability in their functioning pattern to respond to such changes quickly and flexibly in the market place.
 The flexibility, variability and diversity characteristics enable the management of business organizations to identify and respond the needs of new markets in a quick and responsive manner (Bilimoria and Piderit 2007).
 The quick and immediate attention towards changes taking place in the market place demand reforms in the existing approach and philosophy of traditional management.
 The traditional approach of management which rely on the male dominating workforce seems ineffective and inadequate in the present-day environment.
-The business organizations having a diversified workforce can cope and handle such changes and fluctuations in an effective manner and can gain foothold in the marketplace.
+The business organizations having a diversified workforce can cope and handle such changes and fluctuations in an effective manner and can gain a foothold in the marketplace.

 The present essay aims at elaborating the linkage between management and gender.
 The linkage between management and gender will outline the gender issues existing in the traditional philosophy of management.
-The gender issues will be explored and investigated through the literary sources.
+Gender issues will be explored and investigated through literary sources.
 The study of gender issues prevailing in the traditional management world will help in determining the extent, influence and trends prevailing in the gender framework.
-But, with the passage of time and abolishment of male dominating society has provided new dimension to gender issue in business organizations (Collins et al. 2012).
+But, with the passage of time and abolishment of male dominating society has provided a new dimension to the gender issue in business organizations (Collins et al. 2012).
 The increasing role of women and minorities has brought many changes in the realm of management.
-The present essay aims at presenting and summarising the changes in the gender realm and impact of such changes on the management of business organizations.
+The present essay aims at presenting and summarising the changes in the gender realm and the impact of such changes on the management of business organizations.

 The literary sources will present analysis and investigation of the concerned topic in light of various literary sources.
 The literary sources that will be approached primarily for the purpose of investigation and analysis of topic are books, journal articles, research work, etc. All the literary sources will collect various facts and findings related to the underlying topic and changes emerging in the concerned topic.
 The literature review will collect and analyse the information regarding the linkage between management and gender from relevant and authentic literary articles.
 The literary sources will provide a thorough and in-depth understanding of the various aspects of the underlying topic (Wilson 2001).
-The investigation of the linkage between the management and gender and evaluating it in light of literary sources will help in ascertaining and drawing concluding results and observations regarding research topic.
+The investigation of the linkage between the management and gender and evaluating it in light of literary sources will help in ascertaining and drawing concluding results and observations regarding the research topic.